Tribal Council Hall, Virgo

 “Were you and Bachiru discussing the Sagittarian issue again?”

 Safiyah’s expression soured once more, and she pulled away with a roll of her eyes.
 “Even worse.
 Your brother has become convinced that supporting the Sagittarians is not enough.
-Says that our isolation has caused us to turn one another.
+Says that our isolation has caused us to turn on one another.
 That…”

 “That my poisoning was a stab at my father who was promoting Sagittarian support and that not supporting the Sagittarians would be giving in to the other side.”